rust-lang/prev.rust-lang.org/faq.md

 It is multi-paradigm.
 Many things you can do in OO languages you can do in Rust, but not everything, and not always using the same abstraction you're accustomed to.

+### How do I map object-oriented concepts to Rust?

+That depends.
+There _are_ ways of translating object-oriented concepts like [multiple inheritance](https://www.reddit.com/r/rust/comments/2sryuw/ideaquestion_about_multiple_inheritence/) to Rust, but as Rust is not object-oriented the result of the translation may look substantially different from its appearance in an OO language.

 ### How do I handle configuration of a struct with optional parameters?

 The easiest way is to use the `Option` type in whatever function you're using to construct instances of the struct (usually `new()`).
 Another way is to use the [builder pattern](https://aturon.github.io/ownership/builders.html), where only certain functions instantiating member variables must be called before the construction of the built type.